 - An agency administrator may give a discretionary Bonus Award to an employee for outstanding performance.
 The award may be in the form of cash or paid administrative leave.
-The agency shall complete, submit, and retain a written record that lists the outstanding performance, the employee's EIN, the date of the award, and the amount of the award.
-The agency shall ensure that other similar outstanding performance is being awarded equitably. - 2.
+The agency shall keep a record of the outstanding performance being awarded and ensure that other similar outstanding performance is being awarded equitably. - 2.
 A bonus award in the form of cash may not exceed \$3,000 in aggregate over a calendar year without Council approval.
 The Council shall be notified upon the award of any bonus. - 3.
 A bonus award in the form of paid leave may not exceed five working days in aggregate over a calendar year. - 4.
 Merit employees are not eligible for bonus awards if they received an overall score of less than 3.0 in their most recent annual performance appraisal.